BNLIF/WMUtils/readme.md

 ------------------
 Typically if a dependent package is missing, `sudo apt-get install` will solve the problem.
 In the absence of sudo permission (ex.
 SDCC):

-- change libOpenGL -> libGL if libOpenGL.so is missing
+- change libOpenGL -> libGL if libOpenGL.so is missing on sdcc (see `libraries=(libX11 libXpm libXft libffi libXext libQt libOpenGL)` in watchmanInstaller.sh
-- change root v6-18-00 -> v6-18-00-patches if it complains about Ddavix missing

-The above two changes have been updated to this repository.

 Watchman Utilities
 ==================